billthefarmer/gridle/README.md

 current display.

 ## Large
 Solve a larger 7x7 grid of words.
-This will show an initial blank grid and rotating working symbol while the larger puzzle is created.
-Similarly, tapping the refresh button will not create a new puzzle immediately.
+This may show an initial blank grid and rotating working symbol while the larger puzzle is created.
+Similarly, tapping the refresh button may not create a new puzzle immediately.

 ## Add accents